 Candidates who meet the following criteria may be eligible to apply to the Master of Arts in Teaching program.
 Candidates considering application to the MAT program should contact the MAT admissions counselor (firstname.lastname@example.org) prior to applying for admission.
 UofL undergraduate students, with a major in Health and Human Performance - Physical Education Teacher Preparation, should direct questions to Dr. Carla Vidoni at email@example.com.

 Admission is competitive.
 Candidates who meet minimum academic requirements are not guaranteed admission to the program.

-- Application to School of Interdisciplinary and Graduate Studies/MAT Program.
+- Application to Graduate School/MAT Program.
 This should be completed three to four weeks prior to the application deadline.

 - Passing Test Scores

 Please note: when submitting test scores through ETS, use the general University of Louisville code, 1838.

 - Bachelor's Degree from Accredited College or University with a Minimum 2.75 Grade Point Average (official transcripts required).
 If you are a current UofL student, you do not need to submit transcripts!

 - Grade of C or higher in Oral Communication Course